tombeesley/PSYC121_2022-23/docs/02-Week_2_PSYC121.md

 Last week, among other things, we asked you to

--   Roll some dice, carry out some (relatively) straightforward 'hand' caclulations of central tendency
+-   Roll some dice, carry out some (relatively) straightforward 'hand' calculations of central tendency
 -   Connect to the RStudio server and create a folder
--   Within RStudiom upload and run a script - a set of instructions, and explore annotations
+-   Within RStudio upload and run a script - a set of instructions, and explore annotations
 -   Adapt the script commands to perform calculations on the dice rolls within RStudio
 -   Complete a survey so that we can collect data for analysis teaching

 Your progress was great!
-We start with small steps and build up - but this is a nice start and we'e pleased how things went!
+We start with small steps and build up - but this is a nice start and we're pleased how things went!

 Before the lab, make sure you have worked through the material in the week2 learnr tutorial.
 [The link is here](https://ma-rconnect.lancs.ac.uk/W2LabPrep/){target="_blank"}